HenrikSamuelsson/reading-a-philosophy-of-software-design/README.md

 List of topics that the author calls red flags, that should be avoided in the code base.

+### &#x1F6A9; Hard to Pick Name &#x1F6A9;

+> If it's hard to come up with a short and clear name for a code element, there may be a problem with the design of the element.

+This is commonly occurring when a function does more than one thing, and the name includes the word "and", `readTemperatureAndAdjustCoolingFanSpeed()`.

 ### &#x1F6A9; Shallow Module &#x1F6A9;

 > A shallow module is one whose interface is complicated relative to the functionality it provides.
 Shallow modules don’t help much in the battle against complexity, because the benefit they provide (not having to learn about how they work internally) is negated by the cost of learning and using their interfaces.
 Small modules tend to be shallow.